 Mr. Canova is a seasoned attorney with considerable experience, for many years as a partner at prominent “AmLaw 100” law firms.
 He has enjoyed a broad-based practice, primarily focused on intellectual property, including litigations, arbitrations, mediations, enforcement and anti-counterfeiting campaigns, availability searches, clearance opinions, applications, prosecution, and portfolio management.

-His practice has spanned across a variety of industries, including high-tech/computer, e-commerce, publishing, pharmaceutical, telecommunications, hospitality, cosmetics, financial, foods, music, film, sports, arts, clothing/fashion, and luxury goods.
+His practice has spanned across a variety of industries, including high-tech/computer, e-commerce, publishing, pharmaceutical/biotech, telecommunications, hospitality, car rental, cosmetics, financial, foods, music, film, sports, arts, clothing/fashion, and luxury goods.

 Representative Litigation Matters